-I’ve realized I will be forever too busy to just ‘have time’ so I decided in 2017 I would ‘make time’ to work on my Sophie’s Universe every weekend.
-Whether I manage to accomplish 1 single round each weekend, or more, will be left to fate but I am determined to complete my Sophie before the end of 2017.
+I’ve realized I will be forever too busy to just ‘have time’ so I decided I would ‘make time’ to work on my Sophie’s Universe.
+Whether I manage to accomplish 1 single round each weekend, or more, will be left to fate but I am determined to complete my Sophie before the end of 2018.

 Here’s my progress so far: